typedb/typedb-docs/README.md

 ### Compatibility Tables

-The documentation of each interface to Grakn (i.e. clients, workbase, console, etc), contains a compatibility table that needs to be updated upon every release of the interface itself, Grakn Core or Grakn KGMS.
+The documentation of each interface to Grakn (i.e. clients, workbase, console, etc), contains a compatibility table that needs to be updated upon every release of the interface itself, Grakn Core or Grakn Cluster.
 The convention in constructing these tables is as follows:

 - The first column is dedicated to the versions of the interface, where each cell contains one single version number, except for the last row(s) (to avoid lengthy tables).
-- Second and third columns are dedicated to Grakn Core and Grakn KGMS, respectively, where each cell may contain one or more version numbers.
+- Second and third columns are dedicated to Grakn Core and Grakn Cluster, respectively, where each cell may contain one or more version numbers.
   -  If there need to be 2 version numbers, they are to be separated by a `, ` (e.g. `1.5.2, 1.5.3`).
   -  If there need to be more than 2 version numbers, a range is provided (e.g. `1.5.4 to 1.5.7`).